PerimeterX/aws-lambda-edge-template/README.md

    * <b>All other</b> configuration fields that you can read more about them [here](https://edocs.humansecurity.com/docs/configuration-aws-lambda-edge):
       *  The simple ones under `Simple function configuration` comment.
       * Custom functions that can be found under `Custom function configurations` comment.
-4. Compile the enforcer by running `npm run zip`.
+4. Compile the enforcer by running `npm run zip` from the project directory.
 5. Choose the relevant lambda from the 3 generated lambda zip files:
     * PXEnforcer.zip
     * PXActivities.zip